anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 Create a GCP project.
 You will need administrator privileges to the organization and owner privileges for the project for the rest of the modules.<br>
 <br>
-The author's service/data analytics project is called "zeus-svc-proj"<br>
+The author's service/data analytics project is called "thor-svc-proj"<br>
-For the rest of the hands on lab, we will refer to the project as "zeus-svc-proj"<br>
+For the rest of the hands on lab, we will refer to the project as "thor-svc-proj"<br>
 <br>
 From the cloud console project dashboard, capture the project number.<br>